 Ease Of Use

-The patented quick release attachment system of the BOB Ibex Plus makes for quick and easy attachment to and from your bikes back hub.
-This cargo bike trailer is compatible with most full suspension bicycles and most other bicycles with solid axle hubs.
-We found the single wheel design to be a little tricky when trying to attach a fully loaded trailer to your bike by yourself, so its best to attach the trailer empty, then load it.
-This trailer comes disassembled in four parts, but has an easy to follow instruction manual and quick assembly time.
+It's best to attach the trailer empty, then load it.
+This trailer comes disassembled in four parts but has an easy to follow instruction manual and quick assembly time.
 It only took about 15 min to fully assemble and attach it to a bike.
-A quick note to remember is be sure to have two 10mm wrenches to attach and assemble the rear shock and front fork to the trailer body.
+A quick note to remember is to have two 10mm wrenches to attach and assemble the rear shock and front fork to the trailer body.

 A close up of the quick release pin being inserted to connect the BOB Ibex Plus cargo trailer to a bike.

 The BOB Ibex Plus is a single wheel cargo bike trailer design.
 This made for excellent tracking behind the bike in almost every scenario we put it through.
 Even with heavy cargo, the Ibex offered a steady and well-balanced ride.
 Throughout testing, we noticed that some of the two-wheeled bike trailers that they stuck out a little on both sides and seemed to have a bit of a steering lag.
 This causes you to become more aware of your riding style, but the single wheel BOB Ibex Plus is so streamline that you hardly notice you are pulling anything at all.
 With its low center of gravity, most of the weight of the trailer is kept off your bike's frame, improving the performance and overall handling.

 A fully loaded BOB Ibex Plus in action; the additional suspension allows for easy off road cycling.